PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

 ## Setting up the Authentication and Registration

-Before creating any functions for *Authentication*, you will need a way to check if the GS module is connected to the Portal.
+Before creating any functions for *Authentication*, you'll need a way to check if the GS module is connected to the Portal.
 Checking if a connection has been established before requesting any GameSparks API calls will stop exceptions being thrown.

 To do this, make a boolean which defaults to *false*.
-Once the GS module call back returns "available" upon connecting, set the boolean to *true*.
+Once the GS module callback returns "available" upon connecting, set the boolean to *true*.

 ```
     public function availabilityCallback(isAvailable : Boolean):void {